tmurphree/validation-predicates/README.md

 # Functions
 * All functions return `boolean`.
-* All parameters are required.
+* Parameters not in brackets are required.
+* Parameters in brackets are optional.
 * 'x' in the parameters list is the thing you want to test.

 |Function|Summary|